sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --slack.hookUrl       WebHook url for the Slack team (check https://<your team>.slack.com/apps/manage/custom-integrations).
       --slack.userName      User name to use when posting status to Slack.  [default: "Sitespeed.io"] --slack.channel       The slack channel without the # (if something else than the default channel for your hook).
-      --slack.type          Send summary for a run, metrics from all URLs, only on errors or all to Slack.  [choices: "summary", "url", "error", "all"] [default: "all"]
+      --slack.type          Send summary for a tested URL, metrics from all URLs (summary), only on errors from your tests or all to Slack.  [choices: "summary", "url", "error", "all"] [default: "all"]
-      --slack.limitWarning  The limit to get a warning in Slack using the limitMetric  [default: 90] --slack.limitError    The limit to get a error in Slack using the limitMetric  [default: 80] --slack.limitMetric   The metric that will be used to set warning/error.
+      --slack.limitWarning  The limit to get a warning in Slack using the limitMetric.  [default: 90] --slack.limitError    The limit to get a error in Slack using the limitMetric.  [default: 80] --slack.limitMetric   The metric that will be used to set warning/error.
 You can choose only one at the moment.  [choices: "coachScore", "speedIndex", "firstVisualChange", "firstPaint", "visualComplete85", "lastVisualChange", "fullyLoaded"] [default: "coachScore"]

 s3